MPiunti/IASI/CRUD_Empleyee_RESTClient/README.md

+==One page APP REST CLIENT in AngularJS==

-HTTP and J2EE Preview servers can be used to lounch the html which is a one page app REST CLIENT in AngularJS.
+HTTP and J2EE Preview servers can be used to launch the html

-However, to test it against the REST APIs, you must change the service port manually.
+If you want to use preview servers to test it against the REST APIs, you may change the service port manually.

 Open the "servers.xml" found in the ".metadata\.plugins\org.eclipse.wst.server.core" directory under your workspace in a text editor or using File -> Open File in